 For individuals not using prohormones, cycle support products can still be used to help optimize overall health especially when there is concomitant use of drugs (prescription or illicit drugs).

-Estrogen blockers are used for two main reasons - to elevate testosterone and lower estrogen.
+Oestrogen blockers (or estrogen for the Americans) are used for two main reasons: to elevate testosterone and lower estrogen.
 As such, they are versatile products typically employed during most prohormone users' post cycle treatment (insert link) to bring endogenous testosterone back to normal, during a prohormone cycle to prevent estrogenic side effects, and used by natural trainees to elevate testosterone to produce muscle and strength gains faster than what the trainee's baseline androgen levels allow.

 Their usage should be restricted to 4-8 week cycles.
 At that point, to prevent negative side effects which can occur from driving estrogen too low, it is recommended to come off them for an equivalent amount of time as users spent on them.

-However, the fact that most fat burners are based around stimulants means that we prefer to recommend users only take stimulant based ones for a maximum of 8 weeks.
-At that point, switching to a maintenance calorie intake and coming off stimulants for 2 weeks can be beneficial in avoiding burnout and also allowing fat burning to resume more easily once the individual goes back to dieting.
+However, the fact that most fat burners are based around stimulants means that we recommend users only take stimulant based ones for a maximum of 8 weeks.
+At that point, switching to a maintenance calorie intake and coming off stimulants for 2 weeks can be beneficial in avoiding burnout, and also allowing fat burning to resume more easily once the individual goes back to dieting.

 The usage of nootropics and supplements designed for sexual health are probably best cycled over periods of 8 weeks.
 Liver support products can be used on an as needed basis although their usage is recommended when running a prohormone cycle without a cycle support supplement.

 Intra-workout supplements can and should be used year round.
 If budgetary reasons prevent their ongoing usage it is suggested to reserve them for when dieting or days when nutritional intake is not optimal.